Are New Jersey Court Records Public?

 - Divorce records

-How to Request for Judicial Administrative Records in New Jersey
+How to Request Judicial Administrative Records in New Jersey

 - The name of the person listed in the record.
 Juveniles are typically exempt from this search method.